stnwanekezie/TobitRegression/README.md

 print(results.summary())
 ```

+## Testing
+When using VS Code, importing the Tobit class may raise a ModuleNotFoundError.
+To resolve this, you may create a `.pth` file with VS Code or Notepad and include the top-level folder containing the required modules in the file.

+For example, add `my_modules.pth` in `.\TobitRegression\.venv\Lib` as follows:

+|- TobitRegression
+    |- .venv
+        |-Lib
+            |- my_modules.pth
+        ...
+    |- tobit
+    |- tests

 ## Contributing

 Contributions are welcome!
 Please open an issue to discuss proposed changes or submit a pull request.